 This teriyaki glazed salmon is the perfect dinner when you are short on time but want something amazing.
 The sauce can even be made a day or two ahead or time and kept in the refrigerator until you are ready to cook.The salmon get’s marinated in a simple teriyaki sauce then pan fried.
 The sauce compliments the salmon perfectly and is sweet, tangy and thick.
-I reserve half the sauce for marinating and the other half for glazing the salmon during cooking.
+Half of the sauce get’s reserved for marinating and the other half for glazing the salmon during cooking.

 I love making my own teriyaki sauce at home.
 I used the same homemade teriyaki sauce as my Easy Teriyaki Beef Meatballs and my Teriyaki Baked Salmon.
 This sauce is really easy to prepare and is amazing on chicken as well.